FLO-2DKaren/FLO-2D-Tutorial-Source/source/Workshops/Lesson 1 Part 2.rst

 Step 3: Recover a project
 _________________________

 .. note::  Don't complete this step unless a project is corrupted.
+A corrupted project means the user cannot continue
+           with steps of a lesson.

 1. In the Lesson 1 Folder, select Lesson 1.gpkg and Lesson 1.qgz and delete them both.